To deploy a technology update that better integrates the business and provides tools to give students the best future prospects.

 “We’ve done what we said we were going to do, utilising the latest technology available.”

 It is the human aspect of the project that has given the team at Melbourne City Mission the greatest satisfaction, though, and the knowledge that careful investment has allowed them to help more students to reach their potential.

 “Many students haven’t had a great experience with education, and we want to redefine success for them.
 We have made a modern Microsoft environment that will prepare our young people for 21st Century workplaces,” said Knowles.

-Tags: Automation, Collaboration, Education, Melbourne, Microsoft, Microsoft Azure Active Directory, Microsoft Flow, Microsoft Intune, Microsoft Office 365, Microsoft School Data Sync (SDS), Microsoft SharePoint, Microsoft Windows, Microsoft Windows Autopilot, Mobility, Platform as a Service (PaaS), Procurement, Security, The Anywhere Classroom, Victoria
+Tags: Automation, Collaboration, Education, Melbourne, Microsoft, Microsoft Azure, Microsoft Azure Active Directory, Microsoft Flow, Microsoft Intune, Microsoft Office 365, Microsoft School Data Sync (SDS), Microsoft SharePoint, Microsoft Windows, Microsoft Windows Autopilot, Mobility, Platform as a Service (PaaS), Procurement, Security, The Anywhere Classroom, Victoria